 At the request of either party or the hearing panel, a representative of a responsible educational association will be permitted to attend the proceedings as an observer.

-A verbatim record of the hearing or hearings will be taken and a typed copy will be made available to individuals without cost to them, at their request.
+A verbatim record of the hearing or hearings will be taken, and a transcribed copy will be made available to individuals without cost to them, at their request.

 The burden of proof that adequate cause exists rests with the University by a preponderance of all relevant evidence.